Skip to main content

 window.Splitit.FlexForm.setStyles({

-'--spt-color-pay-button': '#000', //changes color of activated pay button
+'--spt-color-pay-button': '#ff007f', // changes color of activated buttons

-'--spt-color-pay-button-text': '#fff', /// changes text color on pay button
+'--spt-color-pay-button-text': '#000000', // changes text color on pay button and continue button

-'--spt-color-border-idle': //changes border color of card number field, expiration date field and CVV field when they are not in focus
+'--spt-color-border-idle': 'rgba(255, 108, 80, 0.54)', // changes border color of full name field, card number field, expiration date field and CVV field when they are not in focus

-'--spt-color-text': '#000' // changes color of text designated by "primary-text" class
+'--spt-color-text': '#39FF14', // changes color of text designated by "primary-text" class,

 })